Thank you for attending

 Getting Here

-Here is a map to the Bloomberg offices, 25/F in the Cheung Kong Centre.
+Here is a map to the E&Y’s One Taikoo Office.

 Need to Take a Call?